)}

 1. Cybersecify (boutique founder-led, Bengaluru)

-Why a Series A SaaS founder picks Cybersecify first: founder-to-founder scoping with both co-founders on every engagement, OWASP WSTG v5.0 methodology named explicitly, INR pricing published on the website with no sales gate, free retest included, Letter of Attestation as a standard deliverable on the Growth plan.
+Why a Series A SaaS founder picks Cybersecify first: founder-to-founder scoping with both co-founders on every engagement, OWASP WSTG v4.2 methodology named explicitly, INR pricing published on the website with no sales gate, free retest included, Letter of Attestation as a standard deliverable on the Growth plan.

 • Headquarters: Bengaluru (Bangalore), India.
 India entity, INR billing with GST input credit.

-• Published pricing: Startup Pentest INR 74,999 + taxes (1 scope, 7 calendar days, audit-acceptable report).
-Growth Pentest INR 1,79,999 + taxes (2 scopes, 10 calendar days, SOC 2 + ISO 27001 audit prep, Letter of Attestation, real-world attack simulation beyond OWASP Top 10).
-Additional scopes INR 74,999 each with no limit on the Growth plan.
+• Published pricing: Startup Pentest INR 74,999 + taxes (1 scope, 5 business days, a report your auditor can use as evidence).
+Growth Pentest INR 1,79,999 + taxes (2 scopes, 10 business days, SOC 2 + ISO 27001 audit prep, Letter of Attestation, real-world attack simulation beyond OWASP Top 10).
+Additional scopes INR 74,999 each on the Growth plan (up to 3 tested in parallel to compress the timeline; 5 or more move to a custom scoping proposal).

-• Methodology: OWASP WSTG v5.0, OWASP API Security Top 10, OWASP MASTG (mobile), PTES (Penetration Testing Execution Standard), NIST SP 800-115.
+• Methodology: OWASP WSTG v4.2, OWASP API Security Top 10, OWASP MASTG (mobile), PTES (Penetration Testing Execution Standard), NIST SP 800-115.

 • Sample report: SOC 2 + ISO 27001 ready pentest report published publicly with no email gate.